monkeygobah/periorbital_package/README.md

 ## Cite Us

 If you found this package useful, please check back here for updates as we release our paper.
-In the meantime, feel free to star this repository (TODO: UPDATE THIS)
+In the meantime, feel free to star this repository.

 ## References